 Excretion in Humans

 Excretion is the process where all the metabolic wastes are removed from the body.
-Excretion in humans is carried through different parts and in a series of processes.
+Excretion in humans is carried through different body parts and internal organs in a series of processes.

-Most of the unicellular organisms eliminate waste from their body through diffusion.
+Diffusion is the most common process of excretion in lower organisms.
 A human body is an exceptional machine, where different life-processes (respiration, circulation, digestion, etc.) take place simultaneously.
 As a result, many waste products produced in our body are in various forms that include carbon dioxide, water, and nitrogenous products like urea, ammonia, and uric acid.

 In addition to these, the chemicals and other toxic compounds from medications and hormonal products are also produced.
 Simple diffusion is not sufficient to eliminate these wastes from our body.
 We need more complex and specific processes in order to eliminate waste products.